 On-Site Promotions.
 We have on-site promotion staff in more than 45 major cities in China.
 Our staff introduces and promotes Ctrip's services by distributing membership cards and introductory brochures as well as by providing on-site registration for new customers through the use of PDA devices at various locations including airports and train and bus stations.

-To date our on-site promotions have nroven to he an effective marketing channel for us 10 date, our on-site promonons nave oc an CHICCHIVE markemiz chamici for us.
+To date, our on-site promotions have proven to be an effective marketing channel for us.